apache/manifoldcf-integration-solr-4.x/README.txt

    on your command path.
 To test this, issue a "java -version" command from your shell and verify that the Java version is 1.6 or greater.

-2. Download the Apache Ant binary distribution (1.7.0 or greater) from http://ant.apache.org.
+2. Download the Apache Ant binary distribution (1.8.2 or greater) from http://ant.apache.org.
    You will need Ant installed and the %ANT_HOME%\bin directory included on your command path.
 To test this, issue a "ant -version" command from your shell and verify that Ant is available.

+3. Download the Apache Ivy binary distribution (2.2.0 or greater) from http://ant.apache.org/ivy.
+    Copy the ivy jar into the ant lib area into the %ANT_HOME%\lib directory.

-3. In a shell, change to the root directory of the source (where you find the outermost build.xml file), and type "ant" for directions.
+4. In a shell, change to the root directory of the source (where you find the outermost build.xml file), and type "ant" for directions.